Hawaiian Macaroni SaladThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 👨👩👧 How To Serve

 This simple recipe for Hawaiian pasta salad pairs well with a wide variety of main dishes.
 You can go the traditional Hawaiian BBQ route and serve your macaroni salad alongside grilled plant-based meats, steamed veggies, scoops of sticky rice, and fresh pineapple or this Mexican fruit salad.

-Alternatively, you can pair your Hawaiian macaroni salad with less-traditional meals such as my Lentil Falafel Burgers, Tofu Yellow Curry with Vegetables, Black Bean Quesadillas, or even my veggie pizza.
+Alternatively, you can pair your Hawaiian macaroni salad with less-traditional meals such as my Lentil Falafel Burgers, Tofu Yellow Curry, Black Bean Quesadillas, or even my veggie pizza.
 This light and creamy vegetarian side dish is sure to add interest to any plate!

 💭 Expert Tips